Choosing between JetBlue vs American Airlines for your next flight?

 JetBlue has mostly Airbus A320, Airbus A321, and Embraer 190.
 These particular Airbus models are among the most highly rated planes on the market, never experiencing a fatal crash in their entire existence.

-Embraer 190, however, is among one of the most fatal models on the market with a 3% crash rate per 1 million flights, according to a study by AirSafe.
+The Embraer 190 however is one of the more incident-ridden aircrafts on the market, according to a study by AirSafe.
 The Embraer series is used by JetBlue for their shorter flights to and from small cities and towns with limited passengers.

 American uses mainly a mix of Airbus A320 and Boeing 737-800 narrow-bodied aircraft.
 The wider bodied planes in operation are their Boeing 777 and 787 models.
 Each of these is considered the highest standard of aircraft in the industry.